favourdavidemeka/dangote-refinery-share-analysis/README.md

 - 💼 LinkedIn: [linkedin.com/in/favour-david-767b072b3](https://www.linkedin.com/in/favour-david-767b072b3)
 - ✍️ Substack: [davidfavour2.substack.com](https://davidfavour2.substack.com)
 - 🐙 GitHub: [github.com/favourdavidemeka](https://github.com/favourdavidemeka)
+- 🔍 Open to data analytics & business analysis opportunities — reach me on LinkedIn above.

 ---

+*Built in public by a final-year Chemical Engineering student learning data analytics.*

+**⭐ Star this repo if it changed how you see the IPO — it helps others find it.**

+**📬 Next up: the Cement Price Tracker.
+Subscribe on [Substack](https://davidfavour2.substack.com) or follow on [LinkedIn](https://www.linkedin.com/in/favour-david-767b072b3) so you don't miss it.**
 *Built in public by a final-year Chemical Engineering student learning data analytics.
 If this changed how you see the IPO, share it — and follow the next build.*